OwethuSotomela/favorite-movies-app/README.md

 * An app that allows users to search for their favorite movies & adds them into their playlist of favorite movies

-* * Users should be able to register
+* Users are able to register for an account
-* * Login using their usernames & password
+*  Login using their usernames & password
+*  Once logged in:
+* * See a list of their favorite movies from their playlist
-* * They should be able to add movies into their playlist
+* * They are be able to add movies into their playlist
 * * Delete movies from the playlist
-* * See their list of favorite movies when they login